WARBL not detected.

 Turning on the Force Max Velocity switch will cause WARBL to always send notes with a velocity of 127 (the maximum allowed), which will allow maximum volume from MIDI apps.
 Some more sophisticated apps interpret high velocity in ways that also affect the timbre of notes, or various other effects.
 If this is the case, you may want to uncheck this switch, which will cause WARBL to send notes with a velocity of 64 (the middle of the allowed range).
 The switch has no effect if the "Send Pressure as Velocity" (below) is selected.

-Turning on the Send expression as pitch bend switch will cause WARBL to send pitch bend messages based on pressure.
+Turning on the Pitch expression switch will cause WARBL to send pitch bend messages based on pressure.
 This means that for a given note, blowing (or squeezing a bag) gently will cause the note to play slightly flat, while blowing with excess force will cause it to be slightly sharp.
 This is meant to simulate the way that pressure is used to fine-tune the pitch of real instruments, and can make WARBL sound more lifelike.
-The Expression depth slider controls the amount of pitch bend.
+The Expression depth slider controls the amount of pitch bend, and on firmware 4.3 and above on the WARBL2 the Center Pressure control lets you set the preferred blowing pressure where the pitch is centered.
 The pitch bend is added to any that is contributed by vibrato and slide, so they can all be used simultaneously.
 If overblowing is not being used, you have the option of changing the default pressure range used for Expression by clicking the Override... button.
+On firmware 4.3 and above on the WARBL2, the pitch expression override controls are much more advanced, letting you control exactly how the bend responds to pressure.

 WARBL also has the ability to map pressure sensor values to a MIDI Continuous Controller (CC) note-on velocity, channel pressure, and key pressure, allowing it to function as a MIDI breath controller.
 These are advanced settings and not needed by many WARBL users.
 An example would be to send pressure data to CC 7 to control the volume of notes with pressure.
 The "Send Pressure as Velocity" option overrides the "Force Max Velocity" switch (above).